phantom-node/cryptreboot/README.md

 The solution I found is to execute `kexec -e` instead of `systemctl --force kexec` when the system is ready for a reboot.
-In order to do that `systemd-kexec.service` has to be modified.
+To do that `systemd-kexec.service` has to be modified.
-Let's use `systemd drop-in` for that:
+To make the change minimal, let's use `systemd drop-in` for that:

     $ sudo mkdir -p /etc/systemd/system/systemd-kexec.service.d/
     $ echo -e "[Service]\nExecStart=\nExecStart=kexec -e" | sudo tee /etc/systemd/system/systemd-kexec.service.d/override.conf